-Emily Grace Harrison’s raucous paintings and sculptures present the artist as a sampler of imagery, stories and styles, and someone for whom restlessness is central.
+Emily Grace Harrison’s raucous paintings and sculptures present the artist as someone for whom restlessness is central.
 To this end, both visual content and artistic practice are always in flux.
 She cuts and samples from a wide array of content, creating a visual vocabulary informed by personal experiences and popular culture.
 Her previous studies in anthropology, politics and religion often help determine the motifs and themes that manifest in her works.

 Tying her practice together is Harrison’s near-constant use of hyper-saturated colour, which here operates as both a signifier of playfulness and as reference to the sensory-overload so common in popular culture.